Franchise Analysis · FDD Data · 2026

 8. 5-Year Net Income Model: $500K Gross Fees

-A concrete model: $500,000 in gross commission income over five years, from a series of main street and LMM deals.
-What does the franchise model and the independent model each produce in net income?
+A concrete model: $500,000 in gross commission income over five years.
+What does the Transworld franchise model and the $9,997 practice asset each produce in net income, after every cost is accounted for?

 Transworld franchise (8% royalty)